 Florence has a Duomo, and so does the Tuscan town of Siena!
 Both are incredible pieces of architecture.

-Speaking of Florence and its Duomo…here it is!
+Speaking of Florence and its Duomo…here it is.
 Built in 1436, the Duomo dominates the piazza of the same name – it would be hard to miss this site.
 You can go inside for free, but must pay to climb to the top of the dome for incredible views over the city.
 Some of the best restaurants in Florence are found nearby.

 Mask making in Venice.
 The Carnival celebrations in Venice are more of the masquerade style, as opposed to the celebrations in Latin America.